 bhakti.
 Once a sincere devotee set out on a pilgrimage to the temple of

-Jagganath in Puri.
-He did not know the way; he went west instead of south.
+Jagannath in Puri.
+He did not know the way; he went west instead of

 way if you are earnest."